 - 2 tablespoons powdered sugar

-- Mix the cake according to the recipe, adding the zest to the dry ingredients and the lemon extract with the vanilla.
+- Mix the cake batter according to the recipe, adding the finely grated zest of 1 lemon to the dry ingredients and 2 teaspoons lemon extract with the vanilla.

-- Divide the batter between two 8" pans lined with a parchment round or buttered and floured.
+- Divide the batter between two 8"x3" pans lined with a parchment round or buttered and floured.
 Bake as instructed in the recipe.
-Wrap the cooled layers and chill until firm (I like to bake the cake a day ahead)
+Wrap the cooled layers and chill until firm (I like to bake the cake a day ahead).

 - When you're ready to assemble the cake, trim the browned edges and domed top off both cakes.
 Split each cake horizontally so you have a total of 4 cake layers.
-See how to prep the layers here.
 Have your syrup and buttercream ready before you begin making the Lemon Mousse.

-- Place the Limoncello (or cold water) and lemon extract into a microwave safe bowl.
-Sprinkle the gelatin over the liquid in an even layer.
+- Place 1 ½ oz Limoncello (or cold water) and 1 teaspoon lemon extract into a microwave safe bowl.
+Sprinkle 1 ½ teaspoons gelatin powder over the liquid in an even layer.
 Whisk briefly to combine and set aside to bloom.
-Whip the cream with the powdered sugar and set aside.
+Whip 8 oz heavy cream with2 tablespoons powdered sugar and set aside.

-- Place the 1 1/4 cups lemon curd in a large mixing bowl and use a spatula to smooth out the curd to break up any lumps.
-Fold 1/3 of the the cream into the lemon curd until no lumps of curd remain.
-Fold in the remaining cream until it's about 1/2 way incorporated.
+- Place the 12 oz Lemon Curd (1¼ cups) in a large mixing bowl and use a spatula to smooth out the curd to break up any lumps.
+Fold ⅓ of the whipped cream into the lemon curd until no lumps of curd remain.
+Fold in the remaining cream until it's about ½ way incorporated.